jcfaith/AWS-Projects/README.md

 * IAM role allows Step Functions to access SQS
 * Lambda function will retrieve messages from SQS and return a message to Step Functions that represents the result of the request

-## Project 3 - Created a Continuous Delivery Pipeline for a Web Appplication
+## Project 3 - Continuous Delivery Pipeline for a Web Appplication

 Project QuickTime Video: https://drive.google.com/file/d/1jhFSgiR3-FrEFEIeCZYVkffck9O7GgPM/view?usp=sharing